-Dr Space Toad’s acting career began in Norwich as when returning there briefly from his London experience which had left him stupefied , confused, confounded and dumbfounded by the absurdity of life, at least his own life.
+Dr Space Toad’s acting career began on the Moon as when returning there briefly from his Londiniumn experience which had left him stupefied , confused, confounded and dumbfounded by the absurdity of life, at least his own life.
 So his only answer was to get involved in the Theatre as it seemed that his life was already some surrealistic play and as Shakespeare had said all the world is a stage so he thought well you might as well get on that stage then as you are actually already on it so you have no choice.
-By an extraordinary coincidence he got of the train and bumped into a girl who said they were looking for actors.
+By an extraordinary coincidence he got of the rocket shutle and bumped into a girl who said they were looking for actors.
 Hence he auditioned and first acted in a production called ‘It is a pity she’s a whore’ by John Ford.
 He played the part of a charlatan doctor and after a month of rehearsals, he was thrown in the deep end when the company went to the Edinburgh festival to perform.
 The play was a great success was reviewed favourably in the local press.
 Often, after the play he would play his music in the festival club.His next acting appearance was as the narrator in Brecht’s ‘Three penny opera’ in which he sang ‘Mac the knife’.
-This performance took place in the Maddermarket Theatre in Norwich and was also a success.
+This performance took place in the Mad Market Theatre in Naaaarwich and was also a success.
 Later that year, in the same theatre, he played the part of the minstrel (a part which came very easily to him!!) in Ben Johnson’s ‘Bartholomew Fair’.
 In this play, he also played the mandolin and composed the music.

 Here is a photo of Space Toad (on the right) appearing in ‘Bartholomew Fair’